 Due to it being one of the oldest cities in the world, pre-dating the likes of Rome (by four centuries!) and founded as a trading station around 1200 BC, there is an abundance of cultural heritage to marvel at.

-With many historic -and architecturally adapted- neighbourhoods referred to by the locals as ‘Bairros de Lisboa’ such as Alcântara, Alfama, Baixo, Bairro Alto, Chiado and Mourarisa.
+With many historic -and architecturally adapted- neighborhoods referred to by the locals as ‘Bairros de Lisboa’ such as Alcântara, Alfama, Baixa Chiado, Bairro Alto, and Mouraria.

 1) Praça do Comércio

 The squares in Lisbon can serve as a little escape from the tight, often very steep, alleys of the city.
-The Praça do Comércio welcomes you to the centre of Lisbon and is surrounded by 18th century uniform buildings used mostly for government offices now, conjoining at the triumphal archway Arco da Rua Augusta.
-This square takes you through to the south end of Lisbon’s central district Cidade Baixa (‘lower city’) a district which was rebuilt following the aforementioned natural disasters of 1755.
+The Praça do Comércio welcomes you to the center of Lisbon and is surrounded by 18th-century uniform buildings used mostly for government offices now, conjoining at the triumphal archway Arco da Rua Augusta.
+This square takes you through to the south end of Lisbon’s central district Cidade Baixa (‘lower city’) a district that was rebuilt following the aforementioned natural disasters of 1755.

 2) Praça do Rossio

-This square is said to be one of the liveliest in Lisbon and is full of popular restaurants, bars and shops surrounding the Coluna de D. Pedro IV (Column of Pedro IV of Portgual) at the heart of the square, a monument to their ‘solider King’.
-At night this expansive Praça is marvellously lit up, highlighting its grandiosity.
+This square is said to be one of the liveliest in Lisbon and is full of popular restaurants, bars, and shops surrounding the Coluna de D. Pedro IV (Column of Pedro IV of Portugal) at the heart of the square, a monument to their ‘solider King’.
+At night this expansive Praça is marvelously lit up, highlighting its grandiosity.
 Consider trying some of Lisbon’s diverse range of delicacies here, perhaps at the popular Café Nicola which dates back to the 18th century!

 3) Monument of Discoveries